moorepants/eme150a/content/pages/project-two.rst

 ============

-Your team will be tasked with developing a design to meet a hypothetical need of `Unitrans <http://unitrans.ucdavis.edu>`_, the public transportation authority in Davis, CA. Davis is known as the "Bicycle Capital of the United States" and Unitrans finally wants to figure out how to carry bicycles on their buses like many other transit authorities in the country [1]_.
+Your team will be tasked with developing a design to meet a hypothetical need for `Unitrans <http://unitrans.ucdavis.edu>`_, the public transportation system in Davis.
+Davis is known as the "Bicycle Capital of the United States" and Unitrans finally wants to figure out how to carry bicycles on their buses like many other transit authorities in the country [1]_.
 Your team's job will be to develop a detailed mechanical design for a dual bicycle rack that is